 But how are the rewards?

 The Amex Gold Card offers 4X points at restaurants worldwide, 4X points at U.S. supermarkets (up to $25,000 per year, then 1X), 3X points on flights booked directly with the airlines or through Amex Travel, and 1X points on all other purchases.

 Like Chase Sapphire Reserve, the Amex Gold also offers a generous statement credit.
-The total possible value equals $295 each year, but the credits are divided into different categories and carry some restrictions.
+The total possible value equals up to $295 each year, but the credits are divided into different categories and carry some restrictions.

-For instance, the $120 per year dining credit gives you up to a total of $10 per month to spend at select restaurants, and the $100 hotel credit and $100 travel credit are good only at qualifying hotels and airlines, respectively.
+For instance, the up to $120 per year dining credit gives you up to a total of up to $10 per month to spend at select restaurants, and the up to $100 hotel credit and up to $100 travel credit are good only at qualifying hotels and airlines, respectively.

 The Amex Gold has no foreign transaction fees, but American Express may not be as widely accepted across the world as Mastercard or Visa.